mas-4/languagemap_data/README.md

 # Language Map Data Repository

-To see the program in action visit langmap.netlify.app
+To see the program in action visit [language-map.com](https://language-map.com)

 ## About
-This is the data for langmap.netlify.app.
-It is free for anyone to use or modify.
+This is the data for [language-map.com](https://language-map.com) It is free for anyone to use or modify.

 This data was scraped from the [List of countries by spoken languages][0] on Wikipedia.
 It was a horrifically badly formatted page, and I thus spent a good